Residential Requirements in Response to COVID-19

 - Egregious or intentional first and second cases, including repeated disregard for COVID-19 policies, or cases that have sensitive information or time sensitivity may be handled with more serious sanctions at the discretion of the DB chair.
 The DB chair also reserves the right to pass any COVID-19 policy violation to DSA if they deem the case to be outside of the capacity of the Honor Board, or an immediate risk to the Harvey Mudd community’s health.

 Egregious or intentional violations of these policies include, but are not limited to:

 - Hosting an unauthorized gathering (hosts are defined as those students assigned to the affected room or suite that initiated the gathering, or those who organize unauthorized gatherings outdoors);

 - Not following directives regarding quarantining or isolating when required to do so; and/or

 - Intentionally coughing or spitting on another person.

 The College reserves the right to disclose information regarding that risk or emergency to internal or external officials as deemed necessary in an attempt to reduce or mitigate such risk or emergency.

 HMC Honor Code

-Students who utilized the HMC pod storage option spring 2020, and who are living on campus spring 2021 will have their items delivered to their rooms before they arrive.
+Students who utilized the HMC pod storage option spring 2020, and who are living on campus this fall will have their items delivered to their rooms before they arrive.
 Any items that were stored without proper labels will be unable to be delivered.
 There will be a storage space dedicated to these items after students arrive, that students may be able to locate/claim unlabeled items.
 As a reminder based on the liability waiver signed when the HMC provided pods were assigned, Harvey Mudd College, Harvey Mudd College’s agents, affiliates, and authorized representatives are not responsible for any loss, liability, claim, expense, or damage to property related to the storage pods or delivery service provided to students.